Use existing fillable PDF forms first

 Produce repeated customer, staff, or vendor letters from the same reviewed PDF layout.

-Reuse the same internal form layout whenever a new batch of records is ready.
+Reuse the same internal PDF form whenever a new batch of records is ready.

 Turn order rows into consistent packing slips with item details, scannable barcodes, and QR fields without rebuilding the document.